-It's time to start that holiday shopping.
-Consider these gift ideas that have proud Manitoba origins, yet are recognized on the world's stage.
+If you’re looking for ideas for that ‘person who has everything’ on your list, consider these gifts that have proud Manitoba origins, yet are recognized on the world’s stage.

-For the fashionista on your list, Manitobah Mukluks is Canada’s fastest growing footwear company.
+For the fashionista, Manitobah Mukluks is Canada’s fastest growing footwear company.
 Headquartered in Winnipeg, the Aboriginal-owned company makes moccasins and mukluks in traditional style, with intricate beadwork and supple leathers.
 They’ve caught the eye of Miley Cyrus, Megan Fox and Kate Moss, and these celebrity endorsements have helped vault Manitobah to stardom.
 Not only do people look great wearing them, they can feel great about it, too.
 The company is fiercely committed to raising the profile of Aboriginal communities.

-An elegant cut-glass bottle of Crown Royal makes the ultimate party host/hostess gift.
-It may be Manitoba’s best-kept secret: the quintessential Canadian whisky is exclusively distilled in Gimli, a resort town on the western shore of Lake Winnipeg.
-The Diageo distillery has an impressive 1.4 million barrels of ageing amber liquid stored in 46 warehouses.
+An elegant cut-glass bottle of Crown Royal Northern Harvest is the year’s most sought after party host/hostess gift.
+That’s because the quintessential Canadian whisky, which is exclusively distilled in Gimli on the western shore of Lake Winnipeg, recently earned the prestigious title ‘World Whiskey of the Year’ from Jim Murray’s Whisky Bible 2016.
+The Diageo Distillery has an impressive 1.4 million barrels of ageing amber liquid stored in 46 warehouses.
 Grain fields galore and massive lakes of fresh water make Manitoba a no-brainer home-base for the premium rye.